-- 1. To set the IP Address from the Fusion's control panel, press the down arrow until Settings/Config is selected.
-It'll vary depending if you have the symbolic or text keypad. - 2.
-Tilt the joystick down until IP Address appears. - 3.
-Center click to gain access, tilt the Joystick up or down to increment or decrement.
+- To set the IP Address from the Fusion's control panel, press the down arrow until CONFIG is selected. - 2.
+Tilt the joystick down until IP Address appears. - Center click to gain access, tilt the Joystick up or down to increment or decrement.
 Tilt left or right to move to the different sets of three numbers.
 Press the Go key to make your change permanent.